Traffic Safety Laws in Arkansas

-All drivers, regardless of age, are banned from texting.
+All drivers, regardless of age, are banned from texting while driving.

-Anyone riding on a motorcycle who is under the age of 21 must wear a helmet.
+Anyone riding on a motorcycle who is under 21 years old must wear a helmet.

 All riders, regardless of age, must wear protective eye gear, such as glasses or goggles, or have a transparent face shield.

 All front-seat occupants 15 years old and above must wear a seat belt.
 Any passenger over 60 lbs AND age 6 through 14 years old must be fastened in a seat belt.

 While Arkansas doesn't have a statewide number to call to report problematic drivers, the state encourages you to report these types of drivers to your local law enforcement office.

 Leaving Children or Pets Unattended

 While the state doesn't have any specific laws concerning leaving children or animals unattended in vehicles, common sense dictates using extreme caution when doing so, especially during periods of excessive heat or cold.
 If you see an endangered child or animal, call 911 and give the vehicle location.

 Children 5 years old and under and less than 60 lbs must be secured in a federally approved car seat or booster.